Success! this Exam Successfully Added.

 PWD 10 years

-• Candidates must know to speak, read and write the language of the particular state that they are applying for.
+• Candidates should be proficient in the official language of the State/UT they are applying for.

 IBPS Clerk Nationality